minerva-cpu/minerva/README.md

 Minerva currently requires Python 3.6+ and [nMigen][2] on its `master` branch.

     python setup.py install
-    python build.py > minerva.v
+    python cli.py generate > minerva.v

-To use Minerva, you need to wire the following ports to `minerva_cpu`:
+To use Minerva in its minimal configuration, you need to wire the following ports to `minerva_cpu`:

 * `clk`
 * `rst`